thepixelist11/Windows-CMD-Web-Protocol/README.md

 ## Warning:

-To set this up, you will need to edit the Windows Registry.
-If you are not comfortable doing this, or do not have administrator access you can still run commands in the command line or PowerShell.
-This can introduce a securty vulnerability; websites can call these commands.
-There are several layers of customizable validation in place to minimize these risks.
-Do not worry if you make a typo when editing the registry.
-It will almost certainly have no negative effect on your computer.
-However, if you edit or delete registry keys or values that you did not create when following these steps you could cause damage to your computer.
+⚠️ Caution: Editing the Windows Registry

+Editing the Windows Registry can potentially cause catastrophic damage to your computer if not done correctly.
+Please follow these steps carefully.
+If you are not comfortable with these operations or do not have administrator access, consider seeking assistance.

+Security Implications: This setup allows websites to call commands on your computer, which introduces a security vulnerability.
+To minimize these risks, customizable validation layers have been implemented.
+While making a typo when editing the registry is unlikely to harm your computer, editing or deleting registry keys or values not created during these steps could lead to system instability.

+## Automated Setup
+Download the setup.bat file with this command:

-## Setup
+## Manual Setup

 **Editing the Windows Registry can cause catastrophic damage to your computer if not done correctly.
 Please follow these steps carefully.**